Nizoral 1% Shampoo

-A group of scientists employed by McNeil pharmaceuticals, the company that makes Nizoral, presented results to the American Academy of Dermatology which appeared to show that this was the case, however this was only a preliminary study.
-Despite this, the way in which the tests were conducted followed accepted standards of research so can be regarded as a fair indication that the findings were accurate.
+A group of scientists employed by McNeil pharmaceuticals, the company that makes Nizoral, presented results to the American Academy of Dermatology.
+The results appeared to show that this was the case, however, this was only a preliminary study.
+Despite this, the way in which the tests were conducted followed the accepted standards of research.
+This means it can be regarded as a fair indication that the findings were accurate.

 The research that was undertaken to show that Nizoral AD 1% shampoo may prevent male pattern baldness compared Nizoral AD 1% shampoo and a zinc pyrithione shampoo.

 This was a double-blinded and random study meaning that neither the participants or the researchers knew who was using which shampoo until the conclusion of the study.
 Additionally, the process to decide who would use which shampoo was a random one.

 At the start of the study, the hair and scalp of each of the 87 participants were examined by the scientists and measurements were taken.
 This exercise was repeated after one month, three months, and six months.

 Over the course of the six-month study, the men, who all had the same hair type, used either Nizoral AD 1% shampoo or zinc pyrithione shampoo two or three times a week.

 For those using the zinc pyrithione shampoo, the evidence showed that their hair growth was less thick and they shed more hair.
 This contrasted those who used Nizoral AD 1% shampoo who demonstrated a reduced level of hair loss in a 24 hour period as well as an increased hair thickness of approximately 8%.

 This research is extremely useful; the best results invariably come from tests that are conducted in this manner (i.e. double-blinded and random), as well as being placebo-controlled and conducted among a wider group of people.